Dhrishita/Chat-Bot/README.md

 ## Introduction

 This project is a chatbot designed to simulate conversation with users using natural language processing.
-It was developed as part of a BTech degree in Electronics and Communication with minors in Computer Science.
 The chatbot is capable of answering questions, engaging in small talk, and performing simple tasks based on user input.

 ## Features